cznethub/data-best-practices/data_publication_guidance.md

 | 2 | Derived products | Derived products that require scientific and technical interpretation and may include multiple-sensor data.
 An example is basin average precipitation derived from rain gages using an interpolation procedure. |
 | 3 | Interpreted products | Interpreted products that require researcher driven analysis and interpretation, model-based interpretation using other data and/or strong prior assumptions.
 An example is basin average precipitation derived from the combination of rain gages and radar return data. |
 | 4 | Knowledge products | Knowledge products that require researcher driven scientific interpretation and multidisciplinary data integration and include model-based interpretation using other data and/or strong prior assumptions.
 An example is percentages of old or new water in a hydrograph inferred from an isotope analysis. |

+## Use Consistent Missing Data Labels (NoData Values)

+Missing data labels, or NoData values, are values that you insert into your data to indicate that a value for an observation should exist but for some reason doesn't.
+Usually, these values are selected such that they are easily recognizable and out of the valid range of data values for whatever the observed variable is.
+We recommend the following practices for CZNet datasets
+* If you use a NoData value, make sure you define it in associated metadata
+* The preferred NoData value for CZNet datasets is -9999
+* Don't mix strings and numeric values in a single data column.
+For example, don't insert a NoData value of "NA" into a numeric data column.
+* Work to educate students, colleagues, and collaborators what -9999 means in a dataset to minimize potential errors in analyses.

 ## Linking Datasets with Publications